fineract-academy/webpagev2/docs/functionalities/loan-schedule-types.md

 ## Conclusion

 Both **cumulative** and **progressive loan schedules** offer flexibility in structuring repayments based on the borrower’s financial situation.
 Apache Fineract® supports these loan schedule types at the moment, making it a powerful platform for financial institutions that need to accommodate different client needs.

 Understanding these loan schedule types can help institutions offer more tailored loan products to their clients, improving overall customer satisfaction.

-By choosing the right loan schedule type, financial institutions can balance risk and client needs, ensuring both sustainable growth and positive client relationships.

 ### Important
 Keep in mind that Apache Fineract®® is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
 It's a good practice to refer to the official Apache Fineract®® documentation and the project's developer community for more details and troubleshooting!